iPad Air Review

 Apple still hasn’t updated its operating system to allow users to autosort their apps, meaning if you uninstall something (by long-pressing the icon until everything jiggles and then tapping the ‘x’) then the space won’t be filled by an app from another screen.
 When in the edit mode you can rearrange things, but it’s not the most time-efficient way of making everything look neat.

 The new Control Center is something worth highlighting too – drag up from the bottom of the screen and you can control music, brightness, turn on Wi-Fi and loads more.
-I would have thought that most people know all about this feature, but the number of iOS 7 users who get their minds blown when I show them that this exists means it’s worth highlighting.
+I would have thought that most people know all about this feature, but the number of iOS 7 and iOS 8 users who get their minds blown when I show them that this exists means it’s worth highlighting.

 There are tonnes of nuances to Apples UI that I’d like to laud here, but I invite you to go and use it for yourself, as despite there being no tutorial, there’s very little here that the novice user won’t be able to pick up.